Brussels Historical Churches Walking Tour (Self Guided), Brussels

 Tips:

 Upon entering, be sure to pick up a leaflet providing information about the cathedral's history and details.
-Access is free, but a small fee is charged for access to the archaeological site beneath the existing floors inside the building.
+Access is free, but a small fee is charged if you want to see the archaeological site beneath the existing floors inside the building.

 6) Eglise Notre-Dame de Bon Secours (Church of Our Lady of Assistance)